Blotch3D/Blotch3D/README.md

 6. Follow the procedure in the '[Making 3D models](#making-3d-models)'
-    section to add a content folder and the pipeline manager so that you have a place to add content.
+    section to add a content folder and the pipeline manager so that you have a way to add content.

 7. You'll probably want to set the output type to 'Console Application' for now, so you can see any debug messages.
 You can change this to